pedqamechrdso/github-slideshow/index.md

-## Welcome to GitHub Pages
+# Welcome to the QAMECHRDSO inforamtion shared

+This page host the frequently required information for sharing and cooperating with other.
+This information is only useful for the persons who are already part of the QAMECHRDSO team.

+## My editor details on Github

-You can use the [editor on GitHub](https://github.com/pedqamechrdso/github-slideshow/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+My editor  [editor on GitHub](https://github.com/pedqamechrdso/github-slideshow/edit/gh-pages/index.md) for Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+On commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block